-The Text List for P-12 ELA contains all the full-length books, articles, excerpts and other texts to be used in the ELA curriculum modules on EngageNY.
-This document is in Excel format and contains columns that can be easily filtered by Grade, Module/Domain, Title and Author.
-It also explains, wherever possible, whether a text is a full-length text, an article, or an excerpt of a longer work.
-In addition, the New York State Education Department (NYSED) has included information about where the text can be purchased or located online if the text is in the public domain.
-Please note that, in several instances, published links to copyrighted texts are provided; these should be used for previewing and planning purposes only, not for reproduction in an instructional context.
+The Text List for Grades 3-8 and The Text List for Grades 9-12 contain the texts recommended for use in the ELA curriculum modules on EngageNY.
+These documents are in Excel format and can be filtered by Grade, Module/Domain, Title and Author.
+Where applicable, the New York State Education Department (NYSED) has included purchase information and online location for public domain texts.
+In instances where published links to copyrighted texts are provided, they are to be used for previewing and planning purposes only and not for reproduction in an instructional context.

 - Grade level text complexity

 - A balance of gender and a diversity of voices representing a spectrum of cultures, perspectives, orientations, races, ages, time-periods, and geographies

 - Appropriate matches for mastery of individual and collective standards